-There is no doubt that the top activities in Bend are outdoor activities.
-The city, which enjoys about 300 days of sunshine a year, is drenched in outstanding natural beauty – and boasts plenty of ways to enjoy it.
-From skiing to rock climbing to floating down the river, outdoor enthusiasts (and those who just like to take in epic views) can partake in an array of outdoor adventures.
+There is no doubt that the top activities in Bend are outdoor adventures.
+Bend basks in about 300 days of sunshine a year and is drenched in outstanding natural beauty.
+From skiing to rock climbing to floating down the river, outdoor enthusiasts (and those who just like to take in epic views) can partake in an array of outdoor adventures in Bend, OR.

 Craft Breweries in Bend, Oregon